ajbanjara/Wireshark/Development/sharkd.md

 ## Simple Python Code Example

-This function connects to sharkd running in Daemon mode, sends two commands, displays the response for each and then closes the connection.
+This program connects to sharkd running in Daemon mode, sends two commands, displays the response for each and then closes the connection.

 ```python
 import socket